MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/concurrence-within-codes.md

 Here's an example of how concurrency determination works:

 Suppose you have an item *BT023* with an item price of *$1565.00*.
-The concurrency mode is compounded. <!-- KFM: Where does this concurrency mode come from? -->
+The concurrency mode is compounded.

 Your system includes the discount pricing rules shown in the following table.
 The pricing sequence comes from your price structure.